benjaminhuanghuang/react-redux-webpack4-tutorial/_notes/redux.md

 ## What is state
     Every stateful React component carries its own state.
 In a React component the state holds up data.
     State is immutable and cannot change in place.
+    A stateful component in React is a component carrying its own local state

     The component might render such data to the user.